stratum-mining/sv2-spec/03-Protocol-Overview.md

 ### 3.7.4.
 BIP141 on `NewTemplate`

-On the Template Distribution Protocol's `NewTemplate` there is one field affected by BIP141:
+On the Template Distribution Protocol's `NewTemplate` there are two fields affected by BIP141:
 - `coinbase_tx_outputs`

-In case of blocks containing SegWit transactions (and optionally blocks that don't as well), this field carries the `OP_RETURN` output with the witness commitment.
-The `witness reserved value` (coinbase witness) used for calculating this witness commitment is assumed to be 32 bytes of `0x00`, as it currently holds no consensus-critical meaning.
-This [may change in future soft-forks](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#extensible-commitment-structure).
+- `coinbase_witness`

+In case a block contains any transactions with witness data, `coinbase_tx_outputs` carries the `OP_RETURN` output with the witness commitment, and `coinbase_witness` carries the exact 32-byte value used in that commitment pre-image.
+If all transactions in a block do not have witness data, the witness commitment is optional: if omitted, `coinbase_witness` is empty, and if included, `coinbase_witness` carries the exact 32-byte value used in that commitment pre-image.
+Clients MUST NOT assume `coinbase_witness` is `0x00...00`, as this [may change in future soft-forks](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#extensible-commitment-structure).
+This value is sent so clients can serialize the coinbase witness consistently with the provided commitment output.